hickory-dns/hickory-dns/README.md

     Uses `openssl` for DNS-over-TLS implementation supported in server and client, resolver does not have default CA chains.

 - `dns-over-rustls`
     Uses `rustls` for DNS-over-TLS implementation, only supported in client and resolver, not server.
 This is the best option where a pure Rust toolchain is desired.
+Supported in client, resolver, and server.

+- `dns-over-https-rustls`
+    Uses `rustls` for DNS-over-HTTPS (and DNS-over-TLS will be enabled) implementation, only supported in client, resolver, and server.
+This is the best option where a pure Rust toolchain is desired.

 - `mdns` *EXPERIMENTAL*
     Enables the experimental mDNS features as well as DNS-SD.
+This currently has known issues.

 Using custom features in dependencies: